irxum/irxum.sample.work/main.md

 I employed text mining of hotel reviews to extract sentiments and topics with R using the stm package.

 [Skin Cancer Classification using LDA, RF, & SVM](https://github.com/irxum/psl_proj2/blob/master/Project2_akwan2.ipynb)
-I utilized LDA, RF, and SVM to perform classification of malignant and benign skin cancer lesions with Python using the scikit-learn and scikit-image packages.
+I utilized LDA, RF, and SVM to perform classification of malignant and benign skin cancer lesions with Python in this Jupyter Notebook using the scikit-learn and scikit-image packages.

 [Wine Review and Recommendation with Regression Analysis](https://github.com/irxum/psl_proj1/blob/master/Project1_akwan2.Rmd)
 I employed the glmnet and caret packages in R to perform regression analysis to predict wine review scores.
 The feature engineering included sentiment analysis on text reviews.